 Writing in the Workplace

-Introduces the student to writing skills needed in the workplace with emphasis in technical writing.
-Students will practice specific skills as a single effort and a collaborative effort both in and out of class.
-Prerequisites: ASSET/COMPASS placement into ENGL 097 or a minimum grade of "C" (2.0) in ENGL 090 and/or ENGL 092 as determined by placement testing.
+Introduces writing skills needed in the workplace with emphasis in technical writing.
+Practice specific skills as a single effort and a collaborative effort both in and out of class.
+Prerequisites: ASSET/COMPASS placement in ENGL 097 or a minimum grade of "C" (2.0) in ENGL 090 and/or ENGL 092 as determined by placement testing.
 Keyboarding skills recommended.